There’s a code of conduct when sharing a lane

 Block the Wall

 Resting is fine.
 No one’s judging you for taking a break after a lap or set, but don’t block the wall while you’re at it.
-For people who can do continuous laps, they’ll be doing tumble turns or touch and go, and it’s just plain inconvenient when someone is blocking the way.
+For people who can do continuous laps, they’ll be doing tumble turns or touch and go, and it’s just inconvenient when someone is blocking the way.

 Trail Behind Someone

-It’s really annoying when you feel someone at the tip of your toes and you’ve made more than enough space for them to pass, and they just don’t.
+It’s annoying when you feel someone at the tip of your toes and you’ve made more than enough space for them to pass, and they just don’t.
 If you’re going to overtake, just do it.
 There’s really no point in hanging around, and they won’t be responsible if you accidentally get kicked in the face.
 Leave them some space when they’re about to turn and push off.
-The general rule if the other just pushed off is to have at least a five-second interval before you go.
+The general rule if the other has just pushed off is to have at least a five-second interval before you go.
 Unless you’re purposely chasing that person, you’re likely not going to run into each other for the rest of the lap.

 This is especially important when there are a lot of you in the lane like during warm-ups in competitions.
 As much as possible, you shouldn’t stop in the middle of a lap.
-This is so you won’t bump into or disrupt the other swimmers.
+This is so you won’t bump into or disrupt other swimmers.
 If you’re getting tired, slow down and let other people pass.

 Overestimate Your Speed

 This is really more on just being honest with yourself.
 Look and analyze the pace and speed of the people swimming in the lane before you pick a lane.
 While letting yourself be passed is fine, being passed three to four times by the same person within the same set is too much.
-Pick a lane based on how fast or slow you swim so you won’t be an inconvenience to the others.
+Pick a lane based on how fast or slow you swim so you won’t be an inconvenience to others.